 Ted moved into his van, sleeping on the metal floor while participating in a 12-Step Program.
 During this time, Ted says he never missed a child support payment and worked hard to put his life back together and stay sober.
 Ted says, “Even though I lived in a van, my shoes were shined, I showered at the gym, my van was always washed.
 I was trained and meditating to get out of the situation.”

-Ted first came to Community Resource Center because he needed food.
+Ted first came to Community Resource Center in 2020 because he needed food.
 “My biggest expense at the time was food; it was so expensive to buy three meals a day,” he says.
 Ted received food at CRC’s Food & Nutrition Center and also learned about the rental assistance program.
 At this time, he wasn’t sure if he would be able to afford to have a home again.

 Three months later, Ted was in a meeting at his 12-Step Program and someone asked the question: “Are you satisfied?
 Are you grateful?
 Are you humble?”
 Ted says he realized he wasn’t satisfied.
 It had been nine months since he’d been able to spend quality time at home with his 12-year-old son, and he wanted to do something to change that.